-My first bite was UNREAL
+My very first bite was UNREAL.

-Where in the hell has this been my entire life?
+Where has this been my entire life?

 WHY has no one introduced this to me before?
 I was full of repetitive, yet truly unnecessary, questions while I inhaled this creamy delicious gift from the Heavens.